cds-snc/covid-alert-app/TEST_PLAN.md

 # COVID Shield Test Plan

-This test plan shows how to test Exposure Notfications (EN) in different scenarios and environments.
+This test plan shows how to test Exposure Notifications (EN) in different scenarios and environments.

 - [Accessing EN framework on device](#accessing-en-framework-on-device)
 - [Test exposed state on the same date without notification (as developer)](#test-exposed-state-on-the-same-date-without-notification-as-developer)